FelixSchladt/Micropython-SSD1306-GFX/README.md

 - GFX pixel drawing functions for basic shapes (circle, rectangle, lines, frames, triangles)
 - Easy setup of an I2C / SPI connection to the display
+- Bresenham algorythm for drawing cleaner lines and circles
 - Examples